-Make your own Christmas crackers
+How to make your own DIY Christmas crackers

 Why not make your own Christmas crackers this year?
 They’re slightly cheaper – especially if you make more of them.
-More importantly, it means you decorate them to suit you (black and pink crepe paper would be the Mookychick choice) and you can fill them with your own gifts and sillies, from skull rings and candy necklaces to cherry lip balms and beautiful poems…
+More importantly, it means you decorate them to suit you (black and pink crepe paper would be our choice) and you can fill them with your own gifts and sillies, from skull rings and candy necklaces to cherry lip balms and beautiful poems…

-What you need for Christmas crackers
+What you need to make Christmas crackers

 - Lightweight wrapping, crepe or tissue paper.
 Light paper will tear more easily when the cracker is pulled, and you do want it to tear easily.
 As to whether the wrapping paper depicts hollies or skull and crossbone motifs, that’s entirely up to you.